 Accept: application/xml

+HTTP Response

+HTTP/1.1 204 No Content

 10 Conclusion

 A remote light control and monitor use case is proposed to describe IPE and SDT aspects of oneM2M standard.
 The developer guide described these ascpects from two different perspectives: developer of a device adapter (AE: Inter-working Proxy) and developer of an utility application.
 The current use case is done by following the high level procedures such as registration of AE with CSE, <flexContainer> resources creation, <flexContainer> retrieveal, <flexContainer> update, subscription and notifications.